Aikido: The Art of Peace

 Ueshiba taught that the aim of aikido as a physical self-defensive art was to neutralise an attack without causing harm to the attacker.

 Ueshiba taught his Art of Peace to a circle of followers in Japan, and his principal student, Professor Kenji Tomiki, developed aikido into the modern form which we practise today – hence we teach “Tomiki Aikido”.
-Just as the physical practice of yoga is framed around a series of postures, and as tai chi emphasises the practise of forms (sequences) of repetitive movement to develop body and mind in harmony, Tomiki codified modern aikido into a set of kata, with progress from simple repetitions to highly complex sequences of whole-body flow or taisabaki.
+Just as the physical practice of yoga is framed around a series of postures, and as tai chi emphasises the practice of forms (sequences) of repetitive movement to develop body and mind in harmony, Tomiki codified modern aikido into a set of kata, with progress from simple repetitions to highly complex sequences of whole-body flow or taisabaki.

 Students begin by learning the basic stance (posture) required in aikido and progress to learning how to move in a balanced and strong position, sliding feet (ayumiashi) rather than “everyday” walking, and drawing on the strength of the body core to maximise the power available when carrying out a “technique” (each element of the kata).
 In essence, this means learning how to stand and how to walk all over again!
 Like yoga, it has particular benefits in terms of developing good posture and improving balance — particularly beneficial as people get older.